priyaunni/event-notifications/en-about.md

 # What is {{site.data.keyword.en_short}}?
 {: #en-about}

  {{site.data.keyword.en_full}} is an event notification routing service that notifies you to critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
-You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to email, SMS, and webhooks.
+You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, to email, SMS, and webhooks.
 {: shortdesc}

 ![Event notifications schema](images/en-schema.png "Event notifications schema"){: caption="Figure 1. {{site.data.keyword.en_short}} schema" caption-side="bottom" }